Global fit to $b \to c\tau\nu$ anomalies as of Spring 2024: Fit analysis

 where the denominators are the current LHC bounds for the single WC scenarios with $M_\text{LQ} = 2\,\text{TeV}$ from Table~\ref{tab:LHC_bound_one}.
 Indeed, this is a good approximation since the bound comes from the high-$p_T$ region that suppresses the interference term between the $V_{L,R}$ and $S_{L,R}$ operators.
-It can be seen that the best-fit point of Eq.~\eqref{eq:R2fit} for $\text{R}_2$ LQ is not consistent with the LHC bound of Eq.~\eqref{eq:VRSL}.
+It can be seen that the best-fit point of Eq.~\eqref{eq:R2fit} for $\text{R}_2$ LQ is not consistent with the LHC bound in Eq.~\eqref{eq:VRSL}.

-In Table~\ref{tab:fit:leptoquark}, we show our fit results and predictions with respect to the LQ scenarios as we did for the EFT cases.
-It is observed that the general LQ scenarios are predictive in the tau polarizations.
+In Table~\ref{tab:fit:leptoquark}, we show our fit results and predictions with respect to each LQ scenario as we did for the EFT cases.
+It is observed that both the general LQ scenarios and the restricted LQ scenarios can largely deviate the $\tau$ polarizations from the SM predictions.
 This can be understood from the fact that the complex scalar WCs have large impacts on the interference terms, as can be checked from Eqs.~\eqref{eq:PtauD} and \eqref{eq:PtauDs}, which results in a wide range of predictions.

-Figure~\ref{fig:LQprediction} visualizes the combined $P_\tau^D$--$P_\tau^{D^*}$ predictions satisfying $\Delta\chi^2 \le1\,(4)$ and the aforementioned bounds, where the general $\text{U}_1$, $\text{S}_1$, and $\text{R}_2$ LQ scenarios are shown in dark (light) green, magenta, and yellow, respectively.
+In Fig.~\ref{fig:LQprediction}, we show the combined the $\tau$ polarization predictions on the $P_\tau^D$--$P_\tau^{D^*}$ plane satisfying $\Delta\chi^2 \le1\,(4)$ and the aforementioned $ B_c$ lifetime and the LHC bounds, where the general $\text{U}_1$, $\text{S}_1$, and $\text{R}_2$ LQ scenarios are shown in dark (light) green, magenta, and yellow regions, respectively.
 The $\text{U}_1$ and $\text{R}_2$ LQ scenarios produce the correlated regions of the $P_\tau^D$--$P_\tau^{D^*}$ predictions and hence could be distinguished.
 On the other hand, the $\text{S}_1$ LQ scenario has a less-predictive wide region, which is hard to be identified.